 Ateneo de Manila University promotes the values excellence and service, magis (Jesuit phrase meaning "the more") and cura personalis (“care for the entire person”), professionalism and spiritual maturity.
 This is how students of the Ateneo de Manila are distinguished from others—from how they demonstrate leadership in their chosen fields, in their sense of service and justice in today’s complex world.

 For a list of course offerings by degree programs, click here.
 Visit the AISIS online to view Schedule of Classes.

 The Ateneo de Manila takes pride in enacting “student-centered learning”—a system of instruction that puts students at the heart of learning.
 In this system, teachers don’t just deliver lectures or make students memorize facts.
 Rather, it encourages active participation and independent inquiry, planting the joy of learning from the classroom to outside it, where students can chart their own research and learning according to their skills and interests.
 Teachers are always there to guide and mentor students toward critical thinking and discernment, dialogue and trust, engagement and creativity.

 International students have three options for housing accommodation: on-campus residence halls, off-campus dormitories, and off-campus apartments/condominium units.

 The choice of where to stay during your program in Ateneo depends on one's budget and personal preference.
 Housing/Accommodation Website

 On-Campus Residence Halls

-Buying food will not be difficult around the area of Ateneo.
+Eating along Katipunan: buying food will not be difficult around the area of Ateneo.
 Opposite Katipunan road, in front of Ateneo, as well as on the adjacent Esteban Abada St. And Xavierville Avenue, are rows of fast food outlets, restaurants and coffee shops.
-A list of different places to try is located in the Student Guide Book provided in the Useful Links for Students list below.